Did This Leak Just Accidentally Reveal Biden's VP Pick?

 Politico already deleted this leak/troll but !! https://t.co/w5FvOp3owi pic.twitter.com/6QMicDGagP— critical thinking is a cop 💛🐝 (@criticalthotcop) July 28, 2020

-It's very possible that Politico staffers prepared these announcements for every VP contender, the way newspaper writers sometimes pre-write obituaries for famous people.
-But what's curious about this is that the text of Biden's supposed announcement is also included.
+It's standard practice for publications to pre-write these types of announcements so that they can publish them quickly when the time comes, the way newspaper writers sometimes prepare obituaries for famous people.
+But it was curious to some that the text also contains a supposed quote from Biden.
 In it, Biden calls Harris "a worthy opponent and a worthy running mate," possibly referring to their time sparring on the debate stage.

 Every organization pre-writes these yall have lost the plot https://t.co/Oz0Lxxu1tX— Steadman™ (@AsteadWesley) July 28, 2020

+A Politico spokesperson told CNN that the graphic was mistakenly published.
+Regarding the included quote, they said, "Our standard practice is to use 'lorem ipsum' as placeholder text, which in this instance obviously did not happen.
+We regret the error and any confusion that it caused."

+Politico spox says the @KamalaHarris bit was mistakenly published.
+On the quote included in the entry: "Our standard practice is to use 'lorem ipsum' as placeholder text, which in this instance obviously did not happen.
+We regret the error and any confusion that it caused."— Oliver Darcy (@oliverdarcy) July 28, 2020

-Was this an accidental leak or was it deliberately planted?
-There are tons of opinions on Twitter, but what we do know is that Harris, with her experience as a prosecutor and name recognition, is consistently one of Democrats' favorite choices for the position.
+So, was this really just an accidental leak of one of the pre-writes?
+There are tons of opinions on Twitter, but what we do know is that Harris, with her experience as a prosecutor and name recognition, is consistently one of Democrats' favourite choices for the position.
 In a recent poll, 23% of Democratic voters said they think Biden should pick Harris, with Warren close behind at 22%.
 Of course, how much Biden's VP pick even matters is highly debatable — but that won't stop armchair pundits from debating it until he finally makes the damn announcement already.